The Distribution of Path Lengths On Directed Weighted Graphs: Introduction and Main Results

-The random walk defined above can be generalized by considering a random walk on the edges, and the transition probability $p_{\beta,\alpha}$ from and edge $\alpha$ to and edge $\beta$ vanishes unless $\beta$ originates at the vertex where $\alpha$ terminates.
+The random walk defined above can be generalized by considering a random walk on the edges, and the transition probability $p_{\beta,\alpha}$ from an edge $\alpha$ to an edge $\beta$ vanishes unless $\beta$ originates at the vertex where $\alpha$ terminates.
 Let $d$ be the number of directed edges on the graph.
 The graph probability matrix function $W:\mathbb{C}\rightarrow M_{d}(\mathbb{C})$ is defined by

 The analogue of Theorem 2 and its Corollary 1 in the present case follow directly from the discussion above. \end{rem}